A Sample Games Session For Coaches of Young Athletes

 The players from a circle, facing in an anti-clockwise direction.
 Each player is given a number “1” or “2” or “3”.

 The coach calls “On your marks. . .Set. . . and then one of the above numbers.
 Players of this number must sprint around the outside of the circle and back to their place again.
 Players attempt to be the first back to their place.

 - Ask the players to only overtake other runners by passing them on their outside.

 - Players not running MUST NOT interfere with runners as they go by.

 - Players must all run in the same direction around the outside of the circle.

 Leave Me a Reply!

 I would love to hear how these games work for you or if you can suggest any other games or activities.
-You can leave a message by clicking on “Leave a Comment” located on the left sidebar or by scrolling down to the “Leave a Reply” box below.
+You can leave a message by leaving a reply/comment or you can use the contact details below.

 Darren Wensor is a sports development professional, coach educator, specialist coach of young athletes and founder of the blog coachingyoungathletes.com.
 Learn more about him here and connect with him on Twitter, Facebook, Linkedin or via email.